Skip to content

 In terms of other apps, Touch VPN has nothing to offer.
 As said, you get browser extensions but these are just proxies and not full VPNs, so you get even fewer features – if that’s even possible.
 Gaming, TV, and other apps are non-existent here and that’s to be expected from a free VPN.

 The worst thing is that, even when you pay for this bloody expensive provider, nothing changes in this regard!
-That said, if you want more apps and better device support, our recommendation is ExpressVPN.
+That said, if you want more apps and better device support, our recommendation is NordVPN.
 While this is a premium service, it’s cheaper than Touch VPN actually.

 Is Touch VPN Safe & Secure?
 Security Features Examined